Egg and Cheese Breakfast Casserole

-Filled with sausage, eggs and cheese, this breakfast casserole is a savory dish that works well any time of day.
+Filled with bell peppers, eggs, and cheese, this breakfast casserole is a savory dish that works well any time of day.
 Fruit salad is a great fresh and naturally sweet dish to serve on the side.
 This meal last appeared in 2017 when we suggested it as a possible Christmas brunch.
 It would work great again at that meal if you are celebrating the holiday this weekend.

 Smarts: After assembling the casserole, let it rest for 20 minutes or as long as overnight.
 The egg mixture will soak into the bread cubes and give the finished dish a texture that is soft in the middle and crisp on the top.